aaanoifjia/aaanoifjia/README.md

 - 👯 I’m looking to collaborate on rpg game!
 - 💬 Ask me about: "How to build a modern website?"

-  ### My projects:
+### my projects:
 - Bo Simulator
 - Warn before quit app
 - Hazulnut Town

+## now working on:
+- learning computer graphics!